Rehan9-12/Houzeo-UI/README.md

 - **Smooth Border Hover Effects**: CSS transitions applied to all filter inputs and dropdowns.

 ### ✅ 3.
 Map Section
-- Displays a Live US map on the left.
+- Displays a Live US map on the left embedded from Google Maps.
+- Basic functionality to the map, such as zooming & exploring city.

 ### ✅ 4.
 Property Listings Section
 - **Image Slider**: Carousel with arrows and bullets on hover.